Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_High_level_spark_architecture.markdown

 Mesos and Yarn are external Operating system and it does not come along with spark package.
 Standalone is an operating system which resides with spark.

-The most widly used file system for spark is HDFS or Hadoop File System.
+The most widly used file system for spark is HDFS or Hadoop Distributed File System.
+HDFS consists of Data nodes and Name nodes.

+Every worker service conveys its resources avaialable on its system to the master services.

+### Driver
+It first creates and DAG and then stages and at last tasks.

+When we did a put command what internally happems is from my laptop it contacted the master service wich run in the name node.
+And it will request the master service to allocate the resource for the file which it wants to save.
+Before that the local system(the laptop in this case) will alloca

+The master service will have all the information about the Data nodes becuase the worker serices keeps on updating about data node resources to master service.

+The master service in return will the information of three data nodes for each block.